Who should pay on the first date? Experts weigh in on the age-old question.

 There are subtle ways to bring up money in conversation on early dates, according to experts.
 And it's wise to do so, to set expectations early on.

-"You can bring money up casually early on by talking about your job, what your upbringing was like, what you like to do for fun and your hobbies," Rathner said.
+"You can bring money up casually early on by talking about your job, what your upbringing was like, what you like to do for fun and your hobbies," NerdWallet personal finance expert Sara Rathner said.

 For example, if someone has costly hobbies like skiing or scuba diving, that could be a sign that they have disposable income to support those activities.